aaronbloomfield/nws/hws/netcmds/index.md

 Host key verification failed.
 ```

 We are going to go over ssh man-in-the-middle attacks later in the semester.
-To fix this, you will need to remove the specified line (42, in this case) and run the ssh command again.
+For now, to fix this, you will need to remove the specified line (42, in this case) and run the ssh command again.

-In actual usage, meaning when not trying to connect to your Docker container, you should take that type of warning ***VERY*** seriously.
+In actual usage, meaning when not trying to connect to your Docker container but to an actual network host, you should take that type of warning ***VERY*** seriously.

 #### `telnet`